Voodoo Music + Arts Experience: 2006–2015

-The 2006 Voodoo Music Experience saw the debut of three distinct areas on six distinct stages within the festivals landscape: Le Ritual, Le Flambeau and Le Carnival.
-Each of these areas was designed to uniquely showcase different sides of the personality of the festival and its New Orleans home: "Le Flambeau" features music and sounds consistent with the style of The Big Easy; "Le Ritual" features more mainstream music; and finally "Le Carnival" features indie bands, burlesque and circus acts.
+The 2006 Voodoo Music Experience saw the debut of three distinct areas on six stages within the festival's landscape: Le Ritual, Le Flambeau and Le Carnival.
+Each of these areas was designed to uniquely showcase different sides of the personality of the festival and its New Orleans home: "Le Flambeau" featured music and sounds consistent with the style of The Big Easy; "Le Ritual" featured more mainstream music; and finally "Le Carnival" featured indie bands, burlesque and circus acts.

 In 2007, Voodoo expanded to three days and broke all previous attendance records with an estimated 100,000+ fans in attendance.

 In April 2013, the Voodoo Music + Arts Experience announced an initial 15 acts to commemorate the 15th anniversary of Voodoo.
 The initial 15 acts include Pearl Jam, Nine Inch Nails, Calvin Harris, Bassnectar, Paramore, Macklemore & Ryan Lewis, Afrojack, Boys Noize, The Gaslight Anthem, Big Gigantic, How To Destroy Angels, Cults, Alkaline Trio, Desaparecidos and Robert DeLong.
 The 15th anniversary Voodoo celebration also marked the debut of City Park’s Festival Grounds, a new permanent home for Voodoo.
 Home to Voodoo since its 1999 debut—with the exception of Voodoo 2005, which was displaced by the city’s hurricane damage—New Orleans’ 1,300-acre City Park is the region’s principal recreation site that attracts over seven million visitors each year.

 In October 2013, a controlling stake in the festival was sold to Live Nation Entertainment, amid growing financial issues.
 Rehage retained a 49% stake in the event, and became Live Nation's President of North American Festivals.

 The final day of the 2015 edition was canceled due to inclement weather.

 2016–2022

 In 2016, operations for the festival were taken over by Live Nation subsidiary C3 Presents, organizers of Lollapalooza and the Austin City Limits Music Festival, with Sig Greenebaum and Don Kelly promoted to co-directors in place of Rehage.
 With the new management, the festival underwent changes to its stage layout and infrastructure.
 Attendance peaked at around 150,000.
 The 2019 festival was hampered by Tropical Storm Olga, which brought extensive rain to the New Orleans area.

 The 2020 festival was canceled due to the COVID-19 pandemic.
-Although it initially announced plans to return in 2021, Voodoo announced in June 2021 that the festival had been cancelled and will not be held again until 2022, with no reasoning given.
+Although it announced plans to return in 2021, Voodoo announced in June 2021 that the festival had been cancelled and would not be held again until 2022, with no reason given.
 In June 2022, it was announced that the 2022 festival would not be held.